Meet-Jadav/Train-Booking-System/README.md

-﻿# ✈️ Flight Booking System 🚀
+﻿# 🚂 Train Booking System 🎫

-This project is a full-stack flight booking system that allows users to search for flights, manage bookings, and handle user authentication.
-Administrators can manage flights and view all bookings.
-It provides a seamless experience for both users and administrators to interact with the flight booking service.
+This project is a full-stack train booking system that allows users to search for trains, manage bookings, and handle user authentication.
+Administrators can manage trains and view all bookings.
+It provides a seamless experience for both users and administrators to interact with the train booking service.

 ## 🌟 Key Features

 - **User Authentication:** Secure user registration and login with JWT-based authentication.
-- **Flight Search:** Users can search for flights based on origin, destination, and date.
+- **Train Search:** Users can search for trains based on source station, destination station, and date.
-- **Booking Management:** Users can view and manage their flight bookings.
+- **Booking Management:** Users can view and manage their train bookings.
-- **Admin Dashboard:** Administrators can manage flights (add, update, delete) and view all bookings.
+- **Admin Dashboard:** Administrators can manage trains (add, update, delete) and view all bookings.
 - **Real-time Data Validation:** Utilizes Pydantic for data validation, ensuring data integrity.
 - **Secure Password Handling:** Employs `passlib` for secure password hashing.
 - **CORS Support:** Configured to allow requests from frontend origins, enhancing security.